-While you may think of research only involving scientists in a lab, our clinical trials allow you participate hands-on in the latest medical innovations, bridging the gap between research and health care.
+While you may think of research as only involving scientists in a lab, our clinical trials allow you to participate in the latest medical innovations, bridging the gap between research and health care.
 Clinical trials at Banner Research safely evaluate new treatments, including drugs, medical devices, vaccines, blood products and gene therapies, on volunteer patients before making the treatment available for clinical use.
 This benefits the patients, physicians and the broader research community.

-Participation from patients like you in clinical trials will continue to lead to new and better treatments for disease.
+Clinical trial participation from patients like you in clinical trials will continue to lead to new and better treatments for diseases.
 Banner Research is dedicated to conducting research ethically, carefully and efficiently, while prioritizing patient safety throughout the clinical trial process.
 Learn more about what to expect during a clinical trial.

 Learn about clinical trials available at these locations: